 The test fixture can now be uploaded in the Test tab at a later time and be used to verify that any changes made to the guideline have not introduced errors to the execution.

 Most basic guideline models do not require any further steps, but more complex models set constraints in the Preconditions tab.
 This function provides a way to limit rule firing until a certain condition has been met.

 The Default actions tab contains rules that set baselines.
 For instance, the order of firing of rules is important in the GE as it runs from top to bottom, and if a user inputs a field but skips a previous one, the model may not fire at all.
 Thus, setting default values helps to ensure the model passes through all the rules to provide responsivity to the model and a baseline or neutral result is issued once the Execute button is pressed.
 These baseline values can be an ordinal of 0 as either NA (Not available) or the tag attached to a zero value – usually “No”.
 The Opioid Risk Tool used earlier has more ordinals than the age range used above.
 The image below displays how some of these ordinals would be set to “No” as a baseline default value in the Default actions tab:

-The Terminology tab works in a similar fashion to the tab of the same name in the Archetype Editor and contains codes similar to the at-codes explained in the archetype guide.
+The Terminology tab works in a similar fashion to the tab of the same name in the Archetype Designer and contains codes similar to the at-codes explained in the archetype guide.
 Here they are called “gt-codes” and resemble the image below:

 The Binding tab and associated Add Binding button allow for the binding or mapping of codes from other code systems such as ICD10 (International Classification of Diseases 10th Edition).
 Again, this is discussed in more detail in later examples that utilize this function.

 The GDL and HTML tabs display the model in either GDL or HTML format, which is close to displaying the guideline in a presentable web-based form.
 These screens are shown below: